The Psychology Undergraduate Program

 This organization is for anyone interested in psychology.
 It consists of members of The Psych Society and Psi Chi (International Honors Society in Psychology), New Brunswick Chapter.
 The Psych Alliance sponsors events each semester ranging from guest speakers in various fields of psychology, a graduate student panel, information sessions on research opportunities or possible options for a career in psychology, volunteer drives, "Big Sibling" mentoring program and much more.
 Current and prospective psychology majors/minors are encouraged to join!
 Psi Chi Honors Society applications due late November.

-Applications available at the Forms and FAQ page.
+Applications are available on the Forms and FAQ page.

 Stay Connected with the RU Psychological Alliance on: